The New Jedi Order: Agents of Chaos I: Hero's Trial

-When Mezhan Kwaad and Nen Yim's heretical experiments on Tahiri is discovered, the three of them are taken to a ship to be transported off of Yavin 4.
-Anakin and Rapuung make their move to accomplish their goals, and Rapuung is able to coerce Kwaad into revealing the heresy she performed by intentionally Shaming him.
-Not only does Kwaad admit to this, but she even expresses her atheism, something that shocks the onlooking Vong crowd.
-Kwaad is able to kill her captors, mortally wound Rapuung, and injures Anakin, but a brainwashed Tahiri uses a lightsaber to decapitate Kwaad.
-Anakin then guides Tahiri back to her senses by reminding her of who she is and expressing his true feelings of love for her.
-Rapuung, meanwhile, offers to sacrifice his own life against the nearby Vong warriors in order to allow Anakin and Tahiri to escape, as a token of his gratitude of helping him accomplish his goal of exposing Kwaad.
-Rapuung dies against the attacking warriors while Anakin and Tahiri escape.
-They, along with the other non-Vong occupants of Yavin 4, are soon rescued from the moon and transported out of the system thanks to the help of Talon Karrde.

-The novel ends with Nen Yim secretly promising herself to continue Mezhan Kwaad's work in order to help the Yuuzhan Vong.
+Mezhan Kwaad and Nen Yim's are taken to a ship to be transported off of Yavin 4.
+Anakin and Rapuung make their move; Kwaad is able to mortally wound Rapuung and injure Anakin, but then the brainwashed Tahiri decapitates Kwaad.
+Anakin then guides Tahiri back to her senses by reminding her who she is and expressing his love for her.
+As a token of his gratitude of helping him defeat Kwaad, Rapuung sacrifices himself so Anakin and Tahiri can escape.
+They, along with the other non-Vong occupants of Yavin 4, are soon rescued and transported out of the system.
+The novel ends with Nen Yim promising herself to continue Mezhan Kwaad's work in order to help the Yuuzhan Vong.